Sandymount: Baths

-Public Houses
+Pubs

 A popular tavern existed close to Sandymount Green in the eighteenth century named The Conniving House.
 Opened in 1725, it became famous for its fish and ale and became a popular venue for music in the locality and wider city.
 Although the verb 'connive' has negative connotations in modern English, at the time of the tavern's establishment it was used to indicate "a subversive indulgence of that which one ought to oppose" as the venue allowed an opportunity for interaction between the 'high' (or elite) musical culture in the city and what was perceived as 'lower' vernacular musical culture.
 Such was its renown in the mid-eighteenth century, that it was depicted in John Rocque's 1757 map entitled A Survey of the City, Harbour, Bay and Environs of Dublin on the same Scale as those of London, Paris & Rome.
 The only verbal account of the venue comes from the book the Life of John Buncle, Esq. from 1766 by Thomas Amory, who heard the famous Larry Grogan playing the pipes there while Jack Lattin, "the most agreeable of companions", played "matchlessly" on the fiddle.
 Other writers of the period, such as Laurence Whyte and Charles Coffey, recorded an energetic native musical culture in the venue.